-Some might say that French conjunctions are a bit confusing because many of them include “que”, so it’s hard to know how to choose the good conjunction.
+Some might say that French conjunctions are a bit confusing because many of them include “que”, so it’s hard to know how to choose a good conjunction.
 There is no better way, but you’ll have to structure your knowledge, and reading this article will help tremendously.

 Here we go!

-These are 7 coordinating conjunctions in French: “mais”, “ou”, “et”, “donc”, “or”, “ni”, “car”.
+There are 7 coordinating conjunctions in French: “mais”, “ou”, “et”, “donc”, “or”, “ni”, “car”.
 Those are invariable words that are used to join words or clauses that have equal value.
 Below examples will help you understand better their meanings and uses:

 |mais||but||C’est cher mais de très bonne qualité

 |ou||or||Nous allons au cinéma ou nous allons au supermarché

 We go to the cinema or we go to the supermarket

 |et||and||Marc et Alice vont à la plage

 |or||now,yet||Il faut tenir les délais, or, ce n’est pas possible

 The deadlines must be met, now this is not possible